Goldorion/Enchanter/README.md

 # Enchanter
 *Enchanter* adds a lot of new enchantments to your game for all types of players.
-From expanded protection enchantments to curses preventing you to sleep, you will have new enchantments for your play style!
+From expanded protection enchantments to multiples curses, you will have new enchantments for your play style!
-New enchantments will be added to each update!

 CurseForge: [https://www.curseforge.com/minecraft/mc-mods/enchanter](https://www.curseforge.com/minecraft/mc-mods/enchanter)
 [![](http://cf.way2muchnoise.eu/full_enchanter_downloads.svg)](https://minecraft.curseforge.com/projects/enchanter)

 ## Enchantments

 ### Treasures:
 * Second chance (Chestplate): The player is kept to 0.5 hearths, but if durability is 1, the chest plate breaks, otherwise the durability is set to 1.
 * Hylian Shield: The shield works as normal, but it does not take damage values